Faculty of Organisation Studies in Novo Mesto

 The Faculty of Organisation Studies in Novo Mesto (FOS; Fakulteta za organizacijske študije v Novem mestu) is an independent (private) faculty, in Novo Mesto, Slovenia.
 The Faculty of Organisation Studies in Novo Mesto holds ISO standards ISO 9001 and ISO/IEC 27001.
+In 2015, the Faculty was recognised by the Information Commissioner of the Republic of Slovenia for its efforts in the field of personal data protection.

 The current dean is Boris Bukovec.